 Another cause of plugged ears is buildup of earwax.
-Ear treatment can clear this kind of clog, either at home or at a hearing specialist depending on its seriousness.
+Ear treatment can clear this kind of clog, either at home or in our office depending on its seriousness.
 Here are a few guidelines when dealing with plugged ears:

 Try Drops of Hydrogen Peroxide Into Your Ear

 Hydrogen peroxide can be applied to break up earwax blockages, but it must be put in your ear properly.
 Mixing the peroxide with luke warm water and using a pipette to gradually put it in your ear is the professional’s suggestion.
 After you tilt your ear upward and put the drops in, a few seconds should be sufficient to dissolve the wax blockage.
 Eventually, the blockage should clear but you might have to repeat the process for a few days.

 Never Clean Your Ear by Sticking Something inside it